-zone-statistics If full, the server collects statistical data on all zones, unless specifically turned off on a perzone basis by specifying zone-statistics terse or zone-statistics none in the zone statement.
-The statistical data includes, for example, DNSSEC signing operations and the number of authoritative answers per query type.
+zone-statistics If full, the server collects statistical data on all zones, unless specifically turned off on a per-zone basis by specifying zone-statistics terse or zone-statistics none in the zone statement.
 The default is terse, providing minimal statistics on zones (including name and current serial number, but not query type counters).